 In recent years, Dutch society has become more polarised: the division between groups has become more prevalent.
 The knowledge that PAX acquires and applies in other parts of the world also holds significant value for our work in the Netherlands.
 For example, knowledge about the way conflicts evolve and how to help limit tension in society can be applied here is as well.
 But also, for instance, how citizens can join forces and raise political awareness to work on social change in a constructive and non-violent way.

 PAX's targets for its work in the Netherlands are:

 1. Strengthen the solidarity between citizens with different cultural and religious backgrounds.

 2. Uncover and point out exclusion mechanisms in the Netherlands which could form a breeding ground for dissatisfaction, division and conflict.
 This should, eventually, help limit the problem.

-PAX does national and international lobbying to tackle the causes of violent conflicts and injustice and to start the process of permanent change.
+PAX also advocates on national and international level to tackle the causes of violent conflicts and injustice and to start the process of permanent change.
 By taking part in our campaigns, Dutch citizens can apply pressure and exercise influence on politics and trade and industry, and show solidarity with the peace activism in conflict situations.
 This way, everyone can contribute to the protection of civilians and the ambitions for peace and justice in conflict situations.